developfrom19/drawerjs/Eraser.md

 ```
 * `cursorUrl`:
     *  Optional property that can be set to use the cursor from the specified file.
- The URL is specified in typical CSS format: `url(assets/eraser_cursor.cur), default`
+ The URL is specified in typical CSS format: `'url(assets/eraser_cursor.cur), default'`
     * Note the word `default` at the end: that is the name of the cursor that will be used when the specified URL is unavailable.
 The Mozilla Developer Network has more information on the [CSS cursor property](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).
 * `brushSize`: